IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _However, because there are so many edge cases, other replication methods are now generally preferred._
 - Statement-based replication was used in MySQL before version 5.1.
     - It is still sometimes used today, as it is quite compact, but **by default MySQL now switches to row-based replication** if there is any nondeterminism in a statement.

+**Write-ahead log (WAL) shipping** _( 基于预写日志的传输 )_

+- _We found that_ **usually every write is appended to a log** :
+    - In the case of a log-structured storage engine, this log is the **main place for storage**.
+        - Log segments are compacted and garbage-collected in the background.
+    - In the case of a B-tree, which overwrites individual disk blocks, **every modification is first written to a write-ahead log so that the index can be restored to a consistent state after a crash**.